Playable: haunted-ps1

 Genesis

 A light-gun game inspired by vector graphics that reimagines the credit crawl sequence from Super Smash Bros.
 Melee (2001).
 I developed this game as my submission for the C.H.A.I.N.G.E.D. collaboration.
-The project served as a personal platform to explore new technologies, including motion-captured camera techniques, synchronizing gameplay to music, a blocking system for sequencing events, and vector-based rendering.
+The project was an opportunity to explore motion-captured camera work, gameplay-to-music synchronization, a blocking system for sequencing events, and vector-based rendering.

 The People's Sky

-The fourth iteration of the People's Tree project, The People's Sky is an experimental game exploring community building by enabling players to design items, append messages, and place them in a shared digital space.
-For this iteration, I developed several key features, including data-transfer optimizations, new 'trace' visualizations to show player exploration paths, comprehensive analytic logs for post-experiment analysis, and a web application for content moderation.
+The fourth iteration of the People's Tree series, The People's Sky is an experimental game where players design items, append messages, and place them in a shared digital sky.
+A key design change was constraining the color palette to reduce the visual cacophony of earlier iterations.
+I also developed data-transfer optimizations, analytic logs for post-experiment analysis, a web application for content moderation, and 'trace' visualizations that passively record and display player exploration paths.

-Haunted Ps1 Demo Disk: Spectral Mall
+Haunted PS1 Demo Disc: Spectral Mall

 Madvent Calendar 3: Necrosis

-The Peoples Tree 2
+The People's Tree 2

-The second iteration of the People's Tree project, an experimental game exploring community building in networked spaces.
-I created this application to allow participants to design ornaments and leave messages on a communal tree, offering a unique blend of interaction and shared digital space.
-The project served as a valuable opportunity to develop new technology, establish policy frameworks for user-generated content, and conduct comprehensive analytics on player behavior.
+The second iteration of the People's Tree project, an experimental game where participants design ornaments and leave messages on a communal tree in a shared digital space.
+For this iteration, I rebuilt the underlying technology, expanded content moderation policies, and added more detailed analytics on player behavior.

-Haunted Ps1 Demo Disk 2021
+Haunted PS1 Demo Disc 2021

 Where's Home?

-An experimental prototype that successfully translated the unshaded, minimalist aesthetic of Rococo into a more complex, architecturally descriptive style.
-The concept was a sequel to the People's Tree project set in an abstracted Union Station, Chicago.
-For the prototype, I developed a custom Rhinoceros plugin to optimize and export modular architectural elements, and created a system to randomly place around 100 unique characters and their luggage throughout the scene.
-While the core technical art was a success, the project was paused to allow for more design iteration on its complex dialogue system.
+An experimental game prototype conceived as the next evolution of the People's Tree series.
+Where previous iterations had players designing ornaments for a shared space, this version reimagined the format around NPCs: players meet characters throughout an abstracted version of Union Station in Chicago, ask them questions, and contribute answers that populate other players' encounters—so the station gradually fills with player-authored characters to discover.
+The game translated the unshaded, minimalist aesthetic of Rococo into a more detailed architectural style.
+For the prototype, I developed a custom Rhinoceros plugin to export modular architectural elements, and a separate system to place around 100 unique characters throughout the scene.
+The project was shelved to allow for more design iteration on its dialogue system.

 2 Madvent 2 Calendar